-- (a) The Anti-Money Laundering ("AML") Rules are made in recognition of the application of the Law of the Republic of Kazakhstan No 191-IV dated 28 August 2009 on counteracting legalisation (laundering) of proceeds obtained through criminal means and financing of terrorism (the "AML Law"), the Criminal Code of the Republic of Kazakhstan No 226-V dated 3 July 2014 (the "Criminal Code") and international conventions and treaties ratified by the Republic of Kazakhstan. - (b) In these Rules, a reference to 'money laundering' also includes a reference to terrorist financing.
+- (a) The Anti-Money Laundering Rules (the "AML Rules") are made in recognition of the application of the Law of the Republic of Kazakhstan No 191-IV dated 28 August 2009 on counteracting legalisation (laundering) of proceeds obtained through criminal means and financing of terrorism (the "AML Law"), the Criminal Code of the Republic of Kazakhstan No 226-V dated 3 July 2014 (the "Criminal Code") and international conventions and treaties ratified by the Republic of Kazakhstan. - (b) In these Rules, a reference to 'money laundering' also includes a reference to terrorist financing and financing the proliferation of weapons of mass destruction.

 1.2.
-Purpose of AML Rules
+Purpose of the AML Rules

-- (a) The AML Rules have been designed to provide a single reference point for all persons and entities (collectively called Relevant Persons) who are supervised by the AFSA for AML, counter-terrorist financing ("CTF"), and sanctions compliance.
+- (a) The AML Rules have been designed to provide a single reference point for all persons and entities (collectively called Relevant Persons) who are supervised by the AFSA for anti-money laundering ("AML"), countering the financing of terrorism ("CFT"), and sanctions compliance.
 This means that they apply to Authorised Firms, Authorised Market Institutions, Designated Non-Financial Businesses and Professions ("DNFBPs"), and Registered Auditors. - (b) The AML Rules must not be read in isolation.
 Relevant Persons must also be aware of the provisions of the Kazakhstan criminal law referred to in Chapter 3 and developments in international policy and best practice.
-This is particularly relevant when considering United Nations Security Council Resolutions ("UNSCRs") and unilateral sanctions imposed by other jurisdictions which may apply to a Relevant Persons depending on the Relevant Person's jurisdiction of origin, its business and/or customer base.
+This is particularly relevant when considering United Nations Security Council ("UNSC") resolutions and unilateral sanctions imposed by other jurisdictions which may apply to a Relevant Person depending on the Relevant Person's jurisdiction of origin, its business and/or customer base.